Serbsky Center: Post-Soviet era

 The Center underwent many changes after the Soviet Union collapsed.
 Psychiatry is not used as a weapon against dissenters, according to Center Director Tatyana Dmitrieva.
 The rooms where Soviet dissidents were imprisoned were changed to treat alcohol and drug addicts.

 Many psychiatric trials were pursued in order to protect high-ranking officials involved in rapes and murders, such as Yuri Budanov (he was convicted only after more than three years of trials).

 However, Yuri Savenko, the head of the Independent Psychiatric Association of Russia, alleged that "practically nothing has changed.
 They have no shame at the institute about their role with the Communists.
 They are the same people, and they do not want to apologize for all their actions in the past."
 Attorney Karen Nersisyan agrees: "Serbsky is not an organ of medicine.
 It’s an organ of power."
 Savenko claimed that the institution was not professionally run and thus violated the doctor's main commandment.
 Spurious diagnoses declared symptom-free individuals to be mentally ill (for example, Budanov or General Pyotr Grigorenko), and the reverse (for example, major D. Evsyukov, actor F. Yalovega and diplomat Platon Obukhov).

 In the early 1990s, Serbsky Director Tatyana Dmitrieva apologized for the earlier abuses.
 Her words were widely broadcast abroad but were published only in the St. Petersburg newspaper Chas Pik within the country.
 However, in her 2001 book Aliyans Prava i Milosediya (The Alliance of Law and Mercy), Dmitrieva wrote that there were no psychiatric abuses and certainly no more than in Western countries.
 Moreover, the book makes the charge that professor Vladimir Serbsky and other intellectuals were wrong not to cooperate with the police department in preventing revolution and bloodsheds and that the current generation is wrong to oppose the regime.
 In December 2012, Mikhail Vinogradov, an expert of the Serbsky Center, stated "Do you talk about human-rights activists?
 Most of them are just unhealthy people, I talked with them.
 As for the dissident General Grigorenko, I too saw him, kept him under observation, and noted oddities of his thinking.
 But he was eventually allowed to go abroad, as you know… Who?
 Bukovsky?
 I talked with him, and he is a completely crazy character.
 But he too was allowed to go abroad!
 You see, human rights activists are people who, due to their mental pathology, are unable to restrain themselves within the standards of society, and the West encourages their inability to do so."

+In June 2023, Russian president Vladimir Putin ordered the creation of an institute dedicated to the research of ‘social behavior of LGBT people’ at the Serbsky Center, sparking fears about whether this would lead to Russian authorities conducting conversion therapy.